aces/Loris/CONTRIBUTING.md

   If you have questions, feel free to mail the mailing list.
 * Add your new tests to get auto-run by Travis in the .travis.yml to make sure that other people don't accidentally break your module.
-* Check out our Coding Standards in the [docs/ directory](https://github.com/aces/Loris/tree/master/docs) and also our [Code Review Checklist](https://github.com/aces/Loris/wiki/Code-Review-Checklist) in the [GitHub Wiki](https://github.com/aces/Loris/wiki)
+* Check out our Coding Standards in the [docs/ directory](https://github.com/aces/Loris/tree/master/docs) and also our [Code Review Checklist](https://github.com/aces/Loris/wiki/Code-Review-Checklist) in the [GitHub Wiki](https://github.com/aces/Loris/wiki) and the Pull Request guidelines Readme in this directory.
 * Try and make sure you run PHP codesniffer using the standards file in docs/LorisCS.xml before sending any pull request, otherwise the Loris tests may fail and we won't be able to merge your pull request.